Your shopping cart is empty.

 That's a very good question, and if you are asking it, you're probably aware that over the past few years, the fine art printing industry has been compromised by companies who cut corners and use substandard printers, inks, and media that produce prints that look okay today but will not tomorrow.
 Most artists (and their customers!) have no idea this is going on, but it is.

 Therefore, I have established standards, and I require my print vendor to maintain it.
-The platform I use to market my art regularly audits my print vendor, and if at any point they do not meet the standards we have set, they will be replaced by a vendor who can.
-This has never happened in the time I've worked with my print vendor, because they, too, set the bar for excellence, but you can rest assure that we remain vigilant to ensure the best quality.
+The platform I use to market my art regularly audits my print vendor, and if at any point they do not meet the standards we have set, they will be replaced immediately by a vendor who can.
+This has never happened in the time I've worked with my print vendor, because they, too, set the bar for excellence.

 When it comes to print quality, three areas we focus primarily on are printers, ink, and media (i.e. canvas, paper, etc.).